chiedo/django-starter/README.md

 > ####Mysql password: root

 > ####Existing database: django_app_default
 - Before anything, be sure to set up your AWS environment variables in ~/.basrc within vagrant.
-You must set up S3 or fakes3 before begginning.
+You must set up S3 and all your environemnet variables in vagrant under ~/.bashrc before begginning.
 - To start your django project, run the following inside your vagrant VM:
 ```
 cd /vagrant (not cd vagrant)